BlueArchiveArisHelper/BAAH_docs/src/en_US/docs/manual/get-support.md

 1. Generally speaking, reading the documentation and watching the [tutorial videos](https://www.bilibili.com/video/BV1ZxfGYSEVr/) can solve more than 90% of the problems.
 2. Make good use of the search function in this documentation (shortcut key: Ctrl+K) to search for keywords related to your question, which can quickly help you find the content you need.
-3. Most common questions are listed in the [Q&A Common Questions](../docs/QA.md) chapter, please check it first.
+3. Most common questions are listed in the [Q&A](../manual/QA.md) chapter, please check it first.
-4. It is **highly recommended** to read [How To Ask Questions The Smart Way](https://github.com/ryanhanwu/How-To-Ask-Questions-The-Smart-Way/blob/main/README-zh_CN.md) first.
+4. It is **highly recommended** to read [How To Ask Questions The Smart Way](http://www.catb.org/~esr/faqs/smart-questions.html) first.

 :::